-The Company establishes accruals for legal claims when payments associated with the claims become probable and the costs can be reasonably estimated.
+The Company establishes accruals for legal and regulatory claims when payments associated with the claims become probable and the costs can be reasonably estimated.
 When able, the Company will determine estimates of reasonably possible loss or range of loss, whether in excess of any related accrued liability or where there is no accrued liability.
-Given the inherent uncertainty associated with legal matters, the actual costs of resolving legal claims and associated costs of defense may be substantially higher or lower than the amounts for which accruals have been established.
+Given the inherent uncertainty associated with legal and regulatory matters, the actual costs of resolving such claims and associated costs of defense may be substantially higher or lower than the amounts for which accruals have been established.